CPW42/Learning_Journal/README.md

 **3/12/2024**

 I Started testing every since mechanic I added last time to make sure everything was working correctly.
 Once I checked all the mechanics I started planning what I would need to add for the prototype.
+The first thing on the list I started to make was an enemy which would follow the player the moment they were created.
+I first tried to make it without using a NavAgent but realised I would need it.
+I also made a health system for the player and had so it would be showned on the top left of the screen.
+It had so if a projectile or a enemy collided with me my health would decrease by one.

 **10/12/2024**

+I finished the enemy following the player code have tested to see if it worked correctly.
+I then started to make a enemy health system which would let the player kill them by shooting projectiles similart to how some enemies do.

 **17/12/2024**

+I fixed some things and started to add a limit system that would limit how many support mechanics i could create.
+I also started to add so when the player killed a enemy the amout you increase by one maxing a five.

 **20/12/2024**

+I didn't do a lot compared to other days but I did create a specific spawning system and a gate mechanic which one will let me create any of the two enemies in two locations and make the enemy spawner, while the other is to be used to block the player form progressing until all enemies have spawned.
+In addition, I also added two text objects in the UI showing the amount of each item the player has.

-**6/1/2025 - 10/1/2025**
+**6/1/2025 to 10/1/2025**

+On the first two days i finished the prototype.
+I fixed all the errors and issues that each code was having each time I tested the level.
+I made sure that everything was working as intended and nothing would break.
+One of those fixes was changing many of the code to where it correctly checked for the player or other things as the code worked if the objects were on the levels but not as prefabs.
+I tested the game before recording for the video even adding a beggining and ending scene to show the controls and to know when to stop recording.

 # Errors while making the Tutorials: